szepeviktor/running-laravel/UPGRADE.md

 ## Dependencies

-## Anything other needing an upgrade
+## Everything else in need of upgrade